fvaleri/cdc/README.md

 While KafkaConnect provides some *Connectors* for zero or low coding integrations, Camel's extensive collection of *Components*
 (300+) enables you to connect to all kinds of external systems.
-The great news is that these Components can now be used as Connectors thanks to a new sub-project called *CamelKafkaConnect* (will use the SJMS2 as an example).
+The great news is that these Components can now be used as Connectors thanks to a new sub-project called *CamelKafkaConnector* (will use the SJMS2 as an example).

 ## Use case

 We want to focus on the technology, so the use case is relatively simple, but includes both routing and transformation logic.
-The requirement is to stream all new customers from a source table to XML and JSON sink queues.
+The requirement is to stream all customer changes from a source table to XML and JSON sink queues.
 ```
                                      |---> (xml-sink-queue)
 (source-table) ---> [cdc-process] ---|